Positive Train Control at the Trinity Railway Express

 This video ( https://youtu.be/UIXiwmZW0Yo) from the Association of American Railroads shows how PTC works.

 Trinity Railway Express PTC Implementation

 TRE is making significant progress in the installation of PTC.
 In April 2018, TRE submitted a test request to the FRA and received approval in May 2018.
 TRE has completed the following PTC required tests:

 Status of Trinity Railway Express PTC Implementation

-- 16 of 17 TRE locomotives and cab cars have been fully equipped and are PTC operable.
+- All TRE locomotives and cab cars have been fully equipped and are PTC operable.

 - All TRE track segments are completed and PTC-compliant.

-- All required radio towers have been installed.
+- All required radio towers are installed, but not yet operable.